exogen/node-fetch-har/README.md

 ## Usage

-The `withHar` function takes a base Fetch implementation such as `node-fetch` and returns a new one that captures HAR entries:
+The `withHar` function takes a base Fetch implementation such as `node-fetch` and returns a new one that records HAR entries:

 ```js
 import { withHar } from "node-fetch-har";